astronomer/airflow-guides/guides/logging.md

 2. Start the Airflow environment and navigate to **Admin** -> **Connections** in the Airflow UI to add the connection to the S3 bucket.
 Select Amazon S3 as connection type for the S3 bucket and provide the connection with your AWS access key ID as `login` and your AWS secret access key as `password` ([See AWS documentation for how to retrieve your AWS access key ID and AWS secret access key](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-appendix-sign-up.html)).

-3. Add the following commands to the Dockerfile:
+3. Add the following commands to the Dockerfile (not the double underscores around `LOGGING`):

 ```dockerfile
 # allow remote logging and provide a connection ID (see step 2)